AndreyVLD/Programming-Notes/C#/Unity.md

  - Instances can override properties so that they differ from the parent `Prefab`.
    - They will be marked with **blue** in the inspector overview.
  - You can change the main `Prefab` by selecting to apply the changes from an instance with **Overrides**.
- - You can create a new `Prefab Variant` by dragging a `Prefab Instance with Overrides` into the folder and select `Prefab Variant`.
+ - You can create a new `Prefab Variant` by dragging a `Prefab Instance with Overrides` into the folder and selecting `Prefab Variant`.
  - Prefabs can only find other prefabs by Reference: e.g. by using `GameObject.Find(...)`.

 ## Scripting
 ### User input
 #### Basic Way
-- `Input` class with its static methods return `true` if a certain key was pressed in a frame.
+- `Input` class with its static methods returns `true` if a certain key was pressed in a frame.
 - `GetKey` returns true when the user holds down on the key.

 #### Advanced Way - Input Manager
 To activate the advanced way: EDIT -> PROJECT SETTINGS -> INPUT MANAGER

-Here you can find all the axes, each axis allows movement forwards and backwards on each axis.
+Here you can find all the axes, each axis allows movement forward and backward on each axis.

 To get the direction of a movement in a certain axis use `Input.GetAxis(_axis_name)`.
 This will return a value between -1 and 1 for that particular axis.

 To find the name for a certain axis check the `Input Manger`.

-To Add new Keybindings select a greater number at the size of axes in input manager.
+To Add new Keybindings select a greater number at the size of axes in the input manager.

 #### New Way - Input System
 To be researched.